Polovinkin/python-crash-course/README.md

-My exercises and progress from Python Crash Course book!
+Here I keep my exercises and other code from groovy "Python Crash Course" book!